openmm/openmm/docs-source/usersguide/library.rst

 Configure (press “c”) again.
 Adjust any variables that cause an error.

-Continue to configure (press “c”) until no starred/red CMake variables are displayed.
+Continue to adjust and configure (press “c”) until no starred/red CMake variables are displayed.
 Congratulations, you have completed the configuration step.